andrew/ultimate-awesome/README.md

 - [awesome-theoretical-computer-science](https://github.com/mostafatouny/awesome-theoretical-computer-science) - The interdicplinary of Mathematics and Computer Science, Distinguisehed by its emphasis on mathemtical technique and rigour.
 - [awesome-SLAM-list](https://github.com/OpenSLAM/awesome-SLAM-list) - Awesome-SLAM-list.
 - [awesome-nlp-sentiment-analysis](https://github.com/haiker2011/awesome-nlp-sentiment-analysis) - :book: 收集NLP领域相关的数据集、论文、开源实现，尤其是情感分析、情绪原因识别、评价对象和评价词抽取方面。.
+- [awesome-pretrained-models-for-information-retrieval](https://github.com/ict-bigdatalab/awesome-pretrained-models-for-information-retrieval) - A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., pretraining for IR).
 - [awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more.
 All you should know about Flutter development!.
 - [awesome-point-cloud-registration](https://github.com/XuyangBai/awesome-point-cloud-registration) - A curated list of point cloud registration.
 - [awesome-forensics](https://github.com/alphaSeclab/awesome-forensics) - Awesome Forensics Resources.
 Almost 300 open source forensics tools, and 600 blog posts about forensics.